 Execution-only mortgages are when someone takes out a mortgage without any help from a financial advisor or a mortgage broker.
 As they’re making the decision without financial advice, they’ll usually have to agree in writing that they’re aware of this and any potential consequences if the mortgage turns out to be unsuitable.
 For more information, read our guide on Do I need a mortgage broker?

-A ‘mortgage in principle’, also known as an ‘agreement in principle’ or ‘decision in principle’, is a statement from a lender on what it would lend you ‘in principle’ based on some basic information you provide and by performing a credit search.
-These can be issued instantly.
+A ‘mortgage in principle’, also known as an ‘agreement in principle’ or ‘decision in principle’, is a statement on what it would lend you ‘in principle’ based on some basic information you provide.
 Find out more in our guide When do I need a mortgage agreement in principle?

 If you’re buying a house, you can only make a full mortgage application after you’ve had an offer accepted on a house.
 However, if you’re remortgaging, you can lock in a rate up to 6 months in advance.